GhayathAlobaidi/Data-Pipeline--Spotify-Playlist-Analysis/README.md

 # Data Pipeline: Spotify Playlist Analysis

-This Data Pipeline utilizing a Python script enables the user to input a Spotify playlist URI via command line.
+This Data Pipeline utilizing a Python script enables the user to input a Spotify playlist URI via the shell command line.
 Please create a Spotify Developer account to retrieve access keys which will be used with this script.

 Upon verification and connecting with Spotify's API, song features are downloaded, converted into a Pandas Dataframe and then saved into an Excel Spreadsheet.
 The features could also be efficiently exported and saved into RDBMS using SQL.